DBraun/DawDreamer/README.md

 # Two ways of rendering:
 engine.render(DURATION)  # Render DURATION seconds of audio.
-# engine.render(8., beats=True)  # Render 8 beats of seconds based on the engine's BPM.
+# engine.render(8., beats=True)  # Render 8 beats of audio based on the engine's BPM.

 # Return the audio from the graph's last processor, even if its recording wasn't enabled.
 # The shape will be numpy.ndarray shaped (chans, samples)